 Visual Studio Team Services VSTS and TFS 2017 Advanced Extension

-It consists of a build task that analyses code and code coverage yielded by the build process.
+The NDepend VSTS extension consists of a build task that analyses code and code coverage data yielded by the build process.

-A web portal presents the results which embeds the NDepend dashboard and makes data actionable by drilling down anything with a single click.
+The NDepend VSTS/TFS hub presents the results which embed the NDepend dashboard and makes data actionable by drilling down into any item through a single click.

-The web portal has a dashboard that presents the most relevant data including technical debt, code size, quality gates, rules and issues numbers.
+The hub's Dashboard shows a recap of the most relevant data including technical debt estimations, code size, Quality Gates status, rules and issues numbers.

 A TFS build can be used as a baseline.
 All dashboard data is then diff-ed since the baseline.

-Each data presented in the dashboard is clickable to view more information.
+Each Dashboard item is clickable to view more.

-- A detailled summary of quality gates is available.
+A detailed summary of Quality Gates status is available.

 Technical debt can be drilled down till the issue level.
-Clicking an issue allows it to be edited in the Rules panel.
+Clicking an issue results in editing it in the Rules panel.

 The datagrid is interactive: issues can be grouped, ordered and filtered by rule names, by code elements, by severity or by their status since the baseline (new / exist / fixed).

-- The VSTS extension logs trend metrics for each build, and Trend charts are shown.
+The VSTS extension logs Trend Metrics for each build, and Trend charts are shown.
 More than 70 predefined Trend Metrics are proposed and CQLinq lets write custom ones.

-A panel shows a code metrics recap for each code element.
+A panel shows a code metrics recap for each assembly, namespace, class or method.

 The datagrid is interactive: elements can be grouped, ordered and filtered by name and they can also be sorted by metric value.

 Code Querying Improvements